 I hadn’t written seriously for a very long time, but Alex asked me to write a post in Malay.
 The idea intrigued me.

-Although I am actually much more comfortable writing in English than my native language, I’m not terrible.
+Although I am much more comfortable writing in English than my native language, I’m not terrible.
 Certainly better than most people would be, who write in a clunky utilitarian ugly Malay that strips all the emotional, flowing richness of the language.
-And then complain about the language’s failure to be evocative.
 What’s more, while not an expert translator, I could reasonably translate how it feels, into English.

 So I guess, I felt responsible to represent my country and language.